andresoliva/NanoBle33Sense_LowPower/README.md

 ## Hardware Modifications

-In order to run your Arduino Nano into low power mode, you need to provide an external 3.3V power supply.
-And ir order to be able to feed your board with an external 3.3V supply, you need to cut the following copper trace:
+In order to achieve power consumption with  Arduino Nano board and these codes, you need to provide an external 3.3V power supply.
+In order to be able to feed your board with an external 3.3V supply, you need to cut following copper trace indicated in the picture and plug your external power pins (3.3V and 0V/ground) to the indicated pins:

 <img src="./pictures/board_cut.png" width=50% align="center">

+### Lora Module
+To use the Lora module, you need to download and install [Lora-E5 library](https://github.com/andresoliva/LoRa-E5) and have a [Seed Grove-Wio-E5 LoRa module](https://github.com/andresoliva/Grove-Wio-E5) plugged to your board.

 ## Flowchart